No products in the cart.

 In 3D printing, using PVA as a support material allows to obtain geometrically-complex parts without damaging the print quality.
 In this guide, we share our experts’ advice to optimize this material to the maximum, ensuring the best results at the lowest possible cost.

 How to print

-Get a proper printing profile for PLA using the ones integrated into the BCN3D Cura.
+Get a proper printing profile for PVA using the ones integrated into the BCN3D Cura.
 Download the latest version of BCN3D Cura.

 To ensure good bed adhesion use Magigoo.